 Evan Peters took 2 years to recover after filming AHS: Cult says Ryan Murphy

-With the 100th episode of American Horror Story airing this week (Oct 23), the cast, crew and creators have all been sharing their memories from the past 9 years and revealing their favourite episodes.
+Ahead of 100th episode of American Horror Story airing in October 2019, the cast, crew and creators all been shared their memories from the past 9 years and revealing their favourite episodes.

 Guiding us through his favourite AHS episodes with Entertainment Weekly, co-creator extraordinaire Ryan Murphy detailed his favourite episode of AHS: Cult.
 While doing so, he also explained just how much the season took a toll on Evan Peters' mental wellbeing – something that Evan has been very vocal about in the past few years.